kasraavand/Preconceptions-in-the-Architectures-of-Knowledge/paper.md

 Preconceptions, as the term suggests, are cognitive constructs that pre-exist the formation of new conceptions.
 These are beliefs, assumptions, or notions we have already formed before we encounter new concepts, experiences, or evidence (Kelly, 1955).
 By predetermining our perspectives of new experiences, preconceptions subtly but significantly mold our perception, interpretation, and understanding of the world around us (Kahneman & Tversky, 1982).

 Given the pivotal role that preconceptions play in guiding our cognitive processes, a deep and detailed exploration of these constructs becomes essential (Neisser, 1976).
 To unravel the intricacies of our cognitive functioning, we must first delve into the core cognitive foundations that shape it, and preconceptions constitute a significant part of these foundations.
-Hence, in this paper, we will undertake an in-depth exploration of preconceptions, investigating their formation, their implications, and the significant role they play in the spheres of knowledge formation and language development (Bruner, Goodnow, & Austin, 1956).
+Hence, in this paper, we will undertake an in-depth exploration of preconceptions, investigating their formation, their implications, and the significant role they play in the spheres of knowledge formation and language development.